earlysaints/database/gedcom2jsonld.md

 > In statically-typed languages with tagged union (as opposed to polymorphism-based) JSON libraries
 > it is straightforward to have the typed-value access syntax overloaded for `$text`, `$link`, `@value`, full-object, and raw-value fields.
 > In languages with return-type overloading (Haskell and Perl) we could do even better…

+> (Brandon) This returning of value and/or qualifiers is actually an issue with my quads approach; because the GIVN connection is a back reference, the complete NAME object doesn't exist as such in the database.
+It has to be built by gathering all the statements that are about an item (and all the statements that are about those statements, and so on up the tree).
+This is not terribly difficult (a little more so in SQL of course), but it is an additional step.

 ## `CONT` and `CONC` tags